tcpowell/picture-in-picture/README.md

 ## Change Log

+### 1.4
+- Added Shift+Drag functionality to reposition the picture in picture window
+- Code cleanup

 ### 1.3
 - Added configurable status bars for hitpoints and prayer
 - Added configuration option for border width